mariajosemv/mariajosemv/README.md

 <h3 align="left">Hello 👋, I'm María José</h3>

-🚀 I am Physicist from the University of the East (UDO - Venezuela)
+🚀 Physicist from the University of the East (UDO - Venezuela)

 ⚛️ I like to do Data Science so that's why I currently learning:
  - Data Science in Platzi [Data Science School](https://platzi.com/datos/).